aliraeisdanaei/Punch/README.md

 The spreadsheet is kept under ~/Productivity under the name work_times.xlsx.
 If the file or the directory is not present, it will make these files upon running the script, and it will initialise them with a basic header.

+## Important
+The script is limited to only echoing text to the spreadsheet.
+As a result any changes to the last line of the spreadsheet by the user outside of the script could result in the script crashing.

+The user should refrain from doing so, but instead use the remote punch feature.

+The spreadsheet can be modified on all other lines except for the last line.

+## Back Up
+There is a hidden back up spreadsheet created on every new day of punch.